tikv/community/GOVERNANCE-stage.md

 If you disagree with a valid veto, you must lobby the person casting the veto to withdraw their veto.
 If a veto is not withdrawn, the action that has been vetoed must be reversed in a timely manner.

 ### Actions

+Steering committee is permitted to take over team level decision making from the team maintainers, e.g., new maintainer or maintainer removal by consensus.
+However, it is a safety valve and the committee should avoid actually doing that.

 | Actions                  | Description                                                                                                                                                                                                                                         | Approval      | Binding Voters           | Minimum Length (days) |
 | :----------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------------ | :----------------------- | :-------------------- |